Free Live Training

 Everyone who attends live and stays for the full training will receive our professional-grade Pointing Device Selection Quick Reference Guide—a printable cheat sheet you can use with clients immediately.

-Join this free training and walk away with a clinical framework you can use with your very next client.
+Join this free training and walk away with a clinical framework you can use the very next day.

 Reserve My Free SeatYour information is secure.
 We'll send your access link via email.